EZ4BYG/DL_Apps/README.md

 - The image annotation assignment is completed with PS, auxiliary drawing board + some small functions
 - All programs are written on jupyter notebook with Python, so all files' suffix is .ipynb

+# Time: 2020.07.11
+- Image denoising autoencoder: **GAN** folder

+**Tips**:
+- Programs include a fully connected autoencoder and a convolutional autoencoder, for removing gaussian random noise in images
+- Applications: Autoencoders can denoise 1D signals(seismic records) and 2D images(satellite images).
+The output data scale is always the same as the input data scale!

 # Time: 2020.10.01
 - Neural Network Framework, having the basic functions like Tensorflow, Pytorch: **ANN** folder